-We're working with farmers and landowners to stop soils, fertiliser and pesticides washing from fields into rivers and groundwater resources.
+We're working with farmers and landowners to stop soil, fertiliser and pesticides washing from fields into rivers and groundwater.

 There are simple things farmers and landowners can do to minimise wash off into rivers.
 Just calibrating machines correctly, for example, or collecting rainwater, can make a lot of difference.

 We can help with these practical solutions.
-We offer a free farm visit from an independent specialist adviser who can look for solutions and farmers may be eligible for a grant.
+We offer a free farm visit from an independent specialist advisor who can look for solutions and farmers may be eligible for a grant.